Blackprint/template-js/README.md

 ---

-You can also deploy on Vercel so you can easily import your node to online [Blackprint Editor](https://blackprint.github.io/) for testing purpose.
+You can also deploy on Netlify so you can easily import your node to online [Blackprint Editor](https://blackprint.github.io/) for testing purpose.
 For production or release, please publish it on NPM or your favorite CDN to avoid the compiled file get modified unexpectedly.

-**BUILD COMMAND**
+**Base directory**
+`.`

+**Build command**
 `npm run build-prod`

-**OUTPUT DIRECTORY**
-`.`

-**INSTALL COMMAND**
-`npm install`
+**Publish directory**
+`./`

+And make sure you have changed the site name on the settings.

 Alright, let's remove the message above and start with the template below for the `README.md`.

 By the way, your must have "Import this nodes from URL" section on the README.md because it will being parsed by Blackprint Editor when being searched from NPM registry.

 ---

 [![NPM](https://img.shields.io/npm/v/bp-your-nodes.svg)](https://www.npmjs.com/package/bp-your-nodes)